Ever felt like escaping far far away from the hectic stresses and strains of modern life?

 Well the land of far far away exists.
 It's name is Taha'a - the Vanilla Isle.
 It might take a very long time to get here from anywhere on earth but it is guaranteed to relieve you of stress.

 In fact, after a week here, I have trouble believing the modern world exists at all.

-Taha'a is just a beautiful as its better known sister island Bora Bora but it isn't as well known.
+Taha'a is just aa beautiful as its better known sister island Bora Bora, but thankfully it isn't as well known.

 That's a pretty good thing because if you arrive during the off-season you can find some superb accommodation deals (maybe even one of those overwater bungalows) and you'll often have long stretches of beach to yourself.

 Off-season (November to April) is called the wet season but don't let that put you off – the islands are still gorgeous.
 Except for short storms, that quickly pass and leave the air crystal clear, I've never experienced a cyclone or truly bad weather.

 The aromas that are always with you on the island are heightened after the rain, flowers, sea and vanilla blend in gorgeous Feng Shui perfection.
 Colors too are brighter than ever, the sea shares its best sparkle and a sky of rainbows has a clarity and blueness as dazzling as a child's painting.